ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 ## Structure of a Python program

-Python program can be decomposed this way:
+Python programs can be decomposed this way:

 - Programs consist of modules.
 - Modules contain statements.